 Our field trips run during each year of study.
 Programmes range from basic field techniques in Year 1 to more advanced independent research skills that will allow you to pursue your own research interests in your final-year dissertation project, helping you to become a fully-fledged geographer.

 Example field trip locations

-This second-year residential field trip is for all physical geographers (Geography BSc and Physical Geography BSc).
+This second-year residential field trip is for all physical geographers (Geography BSc and Environmental Science BSc).
 It is an opportunity to visit and examine the striking arid landscapes of South East Spain.
 In addition to investigating the distinctive geomorphology and ecology of this area, the field trip is designed to support students in the planning of their final-year dissertation project.

 The Berlin field course is an optional course aimed at students studying for the Geography BA or Human Geography BA.
 It explores how the location of Berlin has shaped its place within geopolitical conflicts over centuries, examines how the Berlin Wall is commemorated, and also considers how Cold War geopolitics continues to shape life in the city.
 The module is an opportunity to apply critical and creative geographical approaches to researching the politics of housing and migration in Berlin.

 The Californian field course comprises a ten-day trip to the Mojave Desert (near Las Vegas) and to Death Valley.
 Students stay in a desert research station and spend the trip studying a range of landforms and landscapes characteristic of this remarkable arid landscape.
 These include weathering processes, desert rivers, sand-dunes, salt lakes and, in Death Valley, some of the world's most impressive alluvial fans.
 This is an optional third-year physical geography module (Geography BSc or Physical Geography BSc).